piotrpersona/goq/README.md

 ---
 **NOTE**

-Publish, Subscribe, Unsubscribe and Close works asynchronously.
-Close can be awaited.
+Publish, Subscribe, Unsubscribe and Stop works asynchronously.
+Stop can be awaited.